beveridges/mvc_calculator/docs_site/docs/user-guide.md

 If you’ve loaded multiple files (e.g., 4 or 6 sensors), the interface displays four key elements (see [Figure 4](#fig-working_with_semg_ui):

-1. **Tabs** – Each sensor appears as a tab at the top of the plotting area.
+1. **Sensor Tabs** – Each sensor appears as a tab at the top of the plotting area.
 2. **EMG channel selection buttons** – These highlighted buttons allow you to select the desired EMG channel.
 3. **Clear all selections button** – Clears any burst selections made in the active EMG channel.
 4. **Active EMG channel** – The currently selected sensor is highlighted with a bold rectangle around the corresponding plot.